gopaycommunity/gopay-api-documentation/source/includes/en/_codes.md

 _3003|Bank payment not authorised.
 _5002|Payment declined by the customer's bank authorization centre.
 The payment card limit had been reached.
 _5003|Payment declined by the customer's bank authorization centre.
 There are some issues at the card issuer side.
-_5002|Payment declined by the customer's bank authorization centre.
-The payment card limit had been reached.
 _5004|Payment declined by the customer's bank authorization centre.
 Issues at the card issuer side.
 _5005|Payment declined by the customer's bank authorization centre.
 Payment card blocked.
 _5006|Payment declined by the customer's bank authorization centre.
 Insufficient funds at the payment card.